ZenderB3D/pp_docs/docs/Quickrigs/simplepiston.md

 # Simple Piston

 The fastest and simplest way to make a piston.
-Origins should be set to their pivot point.
-To-be cylinder should be the active object.
-Orientation and/or applied transforms do not really matter.
-Cardan joints work with quick rig pistons as well.
-See re-do panel to change track constraint type.

-It works really well with bevel shader materials.
-Note that it only supports two objects!

-To properly use cardan joints, the origins of the cylinder and rod objects have to be moved before it can be joined.
+It requires a selection of two objects, with one active.
+Their origins are used to define the pivot points.
+The operator works regardless of orientation and if needed, it can align the armature/rig to the objects used to create it.